parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 3: Open the Contoso Sports League starter solution in Visual Studio

-1. On the LabVM, open File Explorer and navigate to the `C:\MCW\MCW-Modern-cloud-apps-master\Hands-on lab\lab-files\src\Contoso Sports League` folder.
+1. On the LabVM, open File Explorer and navigate to the `C:\MCW\MCW-Modern-cloud-apps-main\Hands-on lab\lab-files\src\Contoso Sports League` folder.

 2. From the **Contoso Sports League** folder, open the Visual Studio solution by double-clicking on the `Contoso.Apps.SportsLeague.sln` file.